 Sentiment Score

-The sentiment score is a number between -1.0 (negative sentiment) and 1.0 (positive sentiment).
-The magnitude is a non-negative number in the [0, +inf) range, which represents the absolute magnitude of sentiment regardless of score (positive or negative).
+A sentiment score is between -1.0 (negative sentiment) and 1.0 (positive sentiment).
+A magnitude is a non-negative number in the [0, +inf) range, which represents the absolute magnitude of sentiment regardless of score (positive or negative).

-In the folder GCP-BigQuery-Svensk-Politik/lib/ml.js on your laptop, you can change the language in the file ml.js change the from input parameter on line 11, to another language, such as es for Spanish, or fr for French.
+In the folder GCP-BigQuery-Svensk-Politik/lib/ml.js on your laptop, you can change the language in the file ml.js change the input parameter on line 11 to another language, such as es for Spanish or fr for French.

 From the terminal run: